Howard Phillips Lovecraft or H. P. Lovecraft is probably my favorite horror writer of all time.

-The Music of Erich Zann is one of Lovecraft’s earliest examples of cosmic horror.
+The Music of Erich Zann is one of Lovecraft’s earliest examples of cosmic horror and one of the best Lovecraft stories.
 What’s especially interesting is that the story bears no connection to the Cthulhu Mythos.
 Instead, it’s a simpler, more intimate story.

 The story features a university student who moves into a cheap apartment, in an old building.
 It’s located in a street in Paris named the Rue d’Auseil bordered by a giant wall.

 Few people live at the place.
 One is the titular character of Erich Zann, an elderly German violinist.
 The man lives on the buildings top floor where the only window that allows a look above the giant wall is located.
 At night, the man can be heard playing strange melodies on his instrument.

 Before long, the narrator, intrigued by the old man’s music, approaches him and asks if he can listen to his music.
 When he hums a specific tune, Zann urges him to move to a lower apartment, so he won’t hear his music anymore.
 He promises him, however, to invite him to listen to his other music.

 Zann returns to his antisocial behavior and refuses to let the narrator listen.
 After this, the young man’s curiosity drives him to listen to Zann’s music in secret.

 One night he hears the old man scream and when he barges into his apartment, Zann wants to explain everything and starts writing.
 Soon a distant sound is heard, and Zann continues playing his music frantically.

 The music he’s now playing is horrible, and the student realizes it’s keeping something away.
 The sounds from outside grow louder, the window shatters and an unnatural wind blows Zann’s pages away.